garyfleming/the-board-whisperer/the-board-whisperer.md

 # Answer: Three Amigos

+## 🧐🤓😇

-^ TODO three amigos board!
+^ TODO image: three amigos board!
 ^ The way we get passed this is by having conversations.
 You need some Three Amigos at the start.
-You can pick your methodology as you like but you can avoid these kinds of blockers by having a three-way conversation between a developer, tester, and product owner (or sometimes BA) upfront. ake sure everyone understood and could contribute to the shaping of a story ahead of time.
+You can pick your methodology as you like but you can avoid these kinds of blockers by having a three-way conversation between a developer, tester, and product owner (or sometimes BA) upfront.
+Make sure everyone understood and could contribute to the shaping of a story ahead of time.
 This meant far fewer issues later.

 ---